djcard/cbLetterdrop/README.md

 **postmanExportFile** - Optional.
 The name of a portman export file ( .json ) to use.
 This can be an absolute filepath or, if relative, will default to lookingin the /resources/postman folder relative to the current folder.

 **outputPath** - Optional.
 Will default to /resources/postman relative to the current folder.

+### Import to Postman

+Check https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-and-exporting-overview/ for the latest information about importing and exporting data from Postman.